 Holding Mama’s box I think of how sad and lonely she must have felt after Papa died.
 To spend her last month in the Small Fortress without him.
 Without us.

-When we come to the Ohre river, Patrik orders us to open the boxes and pour the ashes into the water.
+When we come to the Ohře river, Patrik orders us to open the boxes and pour the ashes into the water.
 This is why we need no tools.
 We form a chain from the cart to the river’s edge.
 We pass the boxes from hand to hand.
 Lenka and I are in the middle.
 We keep Mama and Papa between our feet.
 When we finish unloading, we wheel the cart back and fill it again.
 Box after box.
 Load after load.
 All day I keep my body—a toe, a heel, my arms—in contact with Mama’s or Papa’s box.

 Otto mumbles to himself as he works.
 One time I’m next to him and hear him counting: “Six hundred fifty-two.
 Six hundred fifty-three.”